HTML attribute

-Several basic attributes types have been recognized, including: (1) required attributes, needed by a particular element type for that element type to function correctly; (2) optional attributes, used to modify the default functionality of an element type; (3) standard attributes, supported by many element types; and (4) event attributes, used to cause element types to specify scripts to be run under specific circumstances.
+Several basic attributes types have been recognized, including: (1) required attributes needed by a particular element type for that element type to function correctly; (2) optional attributes used to modify the default functionality of an element type; (3) standard attributes supported by many element types; and (4) event attributes used to cause element types to specify scripts to be run under specific circumstances.

+Doctype HTML is a declaration that tells the browser what version of HTML the document is written in.

 Some attribute types function differently when used to modify different element types.
 For example, the attribute name is used by several element types, but has slightly different functions in each.

 Description

 HTML attributes generally appear as name–value pairs, separated by =, and are written within the start tag of an element, after the element's name: